Complete Your Accelerated Master’s / Bachelor’s Seminary Degree Skip to content

 Students, move through your programs more quickly to step into the ministry God called you to and save money as you do.

-Parents, be assured — your child will be better prepared, more confident, and more financially free after coming to Grace for ministry training.
+Parents, you may not know that half of all church pastors in the United States do not have a seminary degree.
+By completing our Accelerated MDiv, your child will be better prepared, more confident, and more financially free after coming to Grace for ministry training.
 This is just our way.

 Take a Look!